 |Bus||4 hours, 10 minutes||from $16||Traveling on a budget|

-People in Seattle love traveling to Vancouver by train, via Amtrak Cascades.
-It's a beautiful, scenic journey--with lots of lovely coastal views--and you can relax, read, or use the Wi-Fi.
+People in Seattle love traveling to Vancouver by train via Amtrak Cascades.
+It's a scenic journey with lots of lovely coastal views and you can relax, read, or use the Wi-Fi.
 The seats are comfortable (and each comes with its own power outlet), and the border crossing is relatively painless.

 There are two major downsides to the train.
-First, the Amtrak Cascades train only travels between Seattle and Vancouver once or twice a day (depending on season), so it doesn't offer a lot of flexibility in terms of departure times.
-Also, though the train generally takes four hours (an hour longer than driving), it can be delayed/take a bit longer.
+First, the Amtrak Cascades train only travels between Seattle and Vancouver once or twice a day (depending on the season), so there's not much flexibility in terms of departure times.
+Also, though the train generally takes four hours (an hour longer than driving), it can be delayed.

-Tip: Be aware that the Amtrak Cascades website has tickets for both the Amtrak bus and the train, so double-check before completing your purchase to make sure you are booking the train!
+Be aware that the Amtrak Cascades website has tickets for both the Amtrak bus and the train, so double-check before completing your purchase to make sure you're reserving seats on the train.

 Several bus companies make the trip from Seattle to Vancouver, such as Greyhound, Amtrak, and Bolt Bus.
 The bus is cheaper than the train and takes almost the same amount of time, so it's a great option for travelers who want to save some money.
 The bus may not be as comfortable as the train or offer the same amenities, such as a restaurant car and power outlets in the seat, but you can't beat the price.
 At the border, you'll also have to disembark and go through immigration, which can be a minor headache.
 However, it still brings you from city center to city center just as the train does, so once you do arrive in Vancouver you'll be right in the heart of the city.